Vadman97/StudyTracker/README.md

 Write HTML files first and then worry about converting them to templates with inheritance: http://flask.pocoo.org/docs/0.10/patterns/templateinheritance/

+DONE 8:30-3 every 15 mins
+DONE experiment name
+DONE name on index page

+one person has a start button to start data collection DONE all engaged on experiment window

+each person individually clicks done

+rank blank out of / blank
+results submit

+layout of experiment.html for tablet/small laptop

+if not solved, string for where they got

 Running server
 ----------------
 ```python main.py```